-Good sources of inspiration in using computers to study the integrative behavior of neural systems can be found in various domains of software and hardware engineering, including computer-aided design, e-commerce applications, computer games (Funge, 1999) and, indeed, almost any modern application of object-oriented design (Gamma et al., 1995).
-In conjunction with more conventional areas of numerical analysis, these have been primary influences in the development of the present modeling system via various intermediate stages (Cannon, 2001a; Cannon et al., 1998; Hasselmo et al., 2002b).
+Good sources of inspiration in using computers to study the integrative behavior of neural systems can be found in various domains of software and hardware engineering, including computer-aided design, e-commerce applications, computer games(Funge, 1999) and, indeed, almost any modern application of object-oriented design(Gamma et al., 1995).
+In conjunction with more conventional areas of numerical analysis, these have been primary influences in the development of the present modeling system via various intermediate stages(Cannon, 2001a; Cannon et al., 1998; Hasselmo et al., 2002b).

-The next subheading explores the advantages of the design-based approach to modeling in comparison with conventional deduction-based methods.
-It is followed by an examination of how best to represent multilevel biological models ("Model Structure").
-Each subheading begins with an analysis of the problem and works through possible solutions, ending with the details of the particular choices made in Catacomb2.
-The software architecture of the system is described under "Catacomb2 System Architecture," and the main biological and non-biological components that are currently available for use in presented in "Software models are Components."
-"Model Execution and Meta-Modeling," "Publication, Dissemination, and Archiving," and "Extensibility and Interaction with Other Modeling Systems" cover three of the most important requirements of the current generation of modeling systems: metamodeling facilities such as sensitivity analysis and optimization; infrastructure for model sharing and publication; and mechanisms that allow the system to be extended or used in conjunction with other tools.
+The next section explores the advantages of the design-based approach to modeling in comparison with conventional deduction-based methods.
+It is followed in section three by an examination of how best to represent multi-level biological models.
+Each section begins with an analysis of the problem and works through possible solutions, ending with the details of the particular choices made in Catacomb2.
+The software architecture of the system is described in section four, and the main biological and non-biological components that are currently available for use in models are presented in section five.
+Sections six, seven and eight cover three of the most important requirements of the current generation of modeling systems: meta-modeling facilities such as sensitivity analysis and optimization; infrastructure for model sharing and publication; and mechanisms which allow the system to be extend or used in conjunction with other tools.
 Throughout the text, concepts are illustrated with examples taken from the first major model built with Catacomb2.
-This model involves spatial navigation by a virtual rat in a virtual environment guided by spiking activity of populations of cells representing parahippocampal and hippocampal structures (Hasselmo et al., 2002a,b).
-Scientific and technical aspects of these models are presented as a case study in "Case Study: Modeling Spatial Navigation."
-Finally, "Discussion and Future Directions" reviews recent progress and discusses future directions for the software and modeling work.
+This model involves spatial navigation by a virtual rat in a virtual environment guided by spiking activity of populations of cells representing parahippocampal and hippocampal structures (Hasselmo et al., 2002b,a).
+Scientific and technical aspects of these models are presented as a case study in section nine.
+Finally, section ten reviews recent progress and discusses future directions for the software and modeling work.